nvs/map/README.md

         'create-objects.lua',
         'list-imports.lua'
     },

-    -- ## Optimize
-    --
-    -- All required settings from both the check and build commands must be -- specified.

     -- The command to invoke the Java executable.
 This is *optional*, with -- the default specified below.